charite-uwatwembi/Capstone/README.md

 ## Description

-SoilSync is an end-to-end smart‐agriculture dashboard that ingests soil sensor data—either manually entered or streamed via a virtual IoT simulator—and uses a trained Random Forest model to recommend the optimal fertilizer blend and application rate.
+SoilSync is an end-to-end smart‐agriculture dashboard that ingests soil sensor data, either manually entered or streamed via a virtual IoT simulator, and uses a trained Random Forest model to recommend the optimal fertilizer blend and application rate.
 The web interface presents:

 - **Real-time Recommendations**: Instantly view fertilizer type, rate (kg/ha), and confidence score.
 - **Soil Data Visualizations**: Bar charts of N, P, K levels and time-series trends of past recommendations.